Partha02Bh/QuickBite/README.md

 - **User-Friendly Interface**: Easy navigation and a clean UI for a smooth user experience.
 - **Menu Browsing**: Browse menus with a variety of cuisines.
-- **Multi-Platform**: Available on web and mobile devices for flexibility and convenience.

 ## Demo